Mazawrath/BingImageCreator/README.md

 # BingImageCreator
 High quality image generation by Microsoft.
 Reverse engineered API.

-This is my non-official continuation of the library, which I will try to keep fucntional, and as of 1/11/2024 still works.
+This is my non-official continuation of the library, which I will try to keep functional, and as of 1/11/2024 still works.

 `pip3 install --upgrade BingImageCreator`